alexnardini/FLAM3_for_SideFX_Houdini/README.md

 and you can copy all values into FLAM3 for houdini to get the same result.
 **Downolad Apophysis 7x here**: [**Apophysis 7x download**](https://sourceforge.net/projects/apophysis7x/)

-## Future additions ?

-Some nice addition to this would be:

-- **Xaos**

-- **Load and save ".flame" file format. (stripping out whats allowed)**

-- **Dublicate iterators.**

-- **Python additions to make the workflow more enjoable.**

-- **Copy/Paste parameter's groups from one iterator to the other.**

-- **Triangle's handle would be nice, too.**

-- **Color Ramps presets.**

-- **More variations even tho using CVEX performace wil need to be safe guarded.**

-With time I may get to those, other wise help your self.
-Everything has been compiled in favor of execution speed and to make it feel a compact tool.

-Hope you enjoy, I had a blast and still having a blast using it.

 ## References
 Reference A: [**Github::FLAM3 from Scott Draves and Erik Reckase**](https://github.com/scottdraves/flam3)